howtoscalenn/howtoscalenn.github.io/index.md

             - ...

 - **Consider QK LayerNorm**
+    - Enlarge lr basin
+    - I'd like to say `"Don't get too caught up in finding completely optimal HPs"`.
+IMO, it's ok to use near-optimal HPs, so youd better use your resource to data quality.

 Let me tell about "why should we care MFU" little bit.
 It is noteworthy that the one of the most important thing when scale up is `"if your method (new arch, new learning algorithm) is scalable or not"`.